-Our main output is face-to-face fundraising and we’ve established a reputation as experts globally through an approach unlike any other in the world.
+Working closely with our charity and third sector partners, we’ve established a global reputation as experts in the field, with an approach unlike any other in the world.
 We’re the only large scale face-to-face company that directly employs our fundraisers, ensuring full accountability for all of our people.
-This approach supported by a highly sophisticated management model and 14 years of fundraising expertise, has recruited 1.4 million (and counting) regular giving donors and raised ½ billion pounds.
+This approach, supported by a highly sophisticated management model and 16 years of fundraising expertise, has recruited 1.8 million regular giving donors and raised around £750 million pounds to date.

-We inspire the public with the work of charities, creating long-term relationships with potential.
+We inspire supporters and create long-term relationships with potential.

-Over the last 14 years we've grown and evolved, but our desire to build the best organisation that can support fundraising still remains.
+Over the last 16 years we have grown and evolved, but our desire to be the best organisation to support charitable fundraising remains.

-We don’t believe that you have to be small to be good, so for us delivering at scale doesn’t mean compromising on our principles.
+Whether we deliver large national campaigns or small tailored regional or event-based activity, we do not compromise on our principles.
 Our approach to best practice means that it’s not just the responsibility of one department.
 There’s a deep commitment across the whole organisation to doing the job well - which means it goes beyond fundraising operations, into the heart of each and every department that supports our frontline activity.